Flvrset/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-This repository contains tasks i was dealing with at Algorithms And Data Structures at college
+This repository contains tasks i was dealing with at Algorithms And Data Structures course at college